 We herein invite submissions to a theme issue of Tropical Diseases, Travel Medicine, and Vaccines entitled "Parasitic Diseases and Immunosuppression", which aims to address some of the current knowledge gaps in this area.
 Case reports, case series, perspective pieces, original articles, and reviews addressing any aspect of parasitic interactions with an immunosuppressed host are welcome.

-The series is currently open for submissions until 31st May 2021.
-Authors can submit their manuscripts through the journal's Editorial Manager site.
+The series is currently open for submissions until 31st August 2022.
+Authors can submit their manuscripts through the journal's submission site.

 Articles processing charges are as standard for the journal.
 Discretionary discounts and waivers are available on a case by case basis if you lack funds.
 To apply for this please request one during the submission process.
 A decision on the waiver will normally be made within two working days.
 Requests made during the review process or after acceptance will not be considered. .